It is fair to say that if I asked you to name a town in the UK beginning with ‘Y’, you’d say Yeovil. You might struggle to name three others.

-It is fair to say that if I asked you to name a town in the UK beginning with ‘Y’, you’d say Yeovil.
-In fact, off the top of your head, can you name three others?…..
-It’s tricky.
-On a personal note, Yeovil has a special place in my heart as being the town that kick-started my teaching career nearly thirty years ago.
-Maybe that’s why I am willing to overlook its rather shabby edges and iffy reputation.
-That said, not many towns can have claims to fame that range from glove-making to helicopter production.
-Indeed, teaching Year 9 rugby often threatened to be disrupted by the arrival of an Apache gunship rising menacingly from the tree line at the far end of the playing field.
-The residential sprawl continues unabated here, filling in gaps and previous sites of economic activity and industrial heritage.
-In turn, this facilitates the daily choking traffic that struggles to navigate the sponsored roundabouts and traffic light systems that have been designed to confuse as much as relieve.
+Yeovil has a special place in my heart.
+It was the town that kick-started my teaching career nearly thirty years ago, which may explain why I am willing to overlook its rather shabby edges and iffy reputation.
+That said, not many towns can claim a heritage that ranges from glove-making to helicopter production.
+Teaching Year 9 rugby was often threatened with disruption by the arrival of an Apache gunship, rising menacingly from the tree line at the far end of the playing field.

-Having parked up and tackling the steepest hill straight away I was able to turn round and look out over the town.
-It certainly isn’t a view that inspires, but still acted to produce a wave of nostalgia.
-Sometimes it is easy to reflect on your life and think that it has been a series of disjointed dreams.
-Friends past, memories, and anecdotes that often saw me moving on instead of standing still.
-Whereas nostalgia is something that I am happy to embrace, it has increasingly been the case that this has led me down an avenue of melancholy.
-A trap that can see me overthink past decisions or events, conjuring up a whole load of what ifs, buts, and maybes.
-On this wander, it was therefore important that I continued to turn those feelings of sadness into ones of being thankful.
-Meaningful reflection in the spirit of life’s rich tapestry, towards times in my life that opened doors and added to my bucket of wisdom, rather than sinking into a place of feeling sorry for myself or regretful.
-I have so much to be thankful for and acknowledging that openly is important.
+Nostalgia is something I am happy to embrace, but it has increasingly led me down an avenue of melancholy: a trap that invites overthinking past decisions and events, conjuring a whole load of what ifs, buts and maybes.
+On this wander, it felt important to turn those feelings into gratitude instead.
+Reflecting in the spirit of life’s rich tapestry, towards times that opened doors and added to my bucket of wisdom, rather than sinking into regret or self-pity.
+I have much to be thankful for, and acknowledging that openly matters.

-It is hard to believe that there are still buildings out there that haven’t been renovated and turned into a ‘Grand Design’.
-Luck would have it, that the first point of interest today brought about such a thing.
+It is hard to believe that there are still buildings out there that haven’t been renovated and turned into a Grand Designs project.
+Luck would have it that the first point of interest today proved just that.

-Before long we were met by a rifle barrel of trees that both directed the way and had all the hallmarks of a fledgling ‘Holloway’.
-The map suggested that our main aim for the day was hiding not too far away and with not a soul to be seen, the sense of having the place to ourselves helped to heighten the anticipation.
-In all fairness, ‘Jack the Treacle Eater’ did not disappoint.
+Before long we were met by a rifle-barrel line of trees that both directed the way and hinted at a fledgling holloway.
+The map suggested our main aim for the day was hiding not far away, and with not a soul in sight the sense of having the place to ourselves heightened the anticipation.
+In all fairness, Jack the Treacle Eater did not disappoint.

 Here comes Jack the Treacle Eater,